ab1567/AlynCoin-App/README.md

     The node binary requires RocksDB.
 On Linux the library is usually packaged as `librocksdb`.
 If you see an error mentioning the library when launching the application or node, install RocksDB on your system or rebuild the node statically with the library included.

 4. **Windows / WSL Setup**
-    Windows users can build the node inside the Windows Subsystem for Linux.
-Run `setup_wsl.sh` in WSL to install required packages.
+    Windows users should first run `install_wsl_and_runtime.bat` to install WSL and the Visual C++ runtime.
+Inside the WSL environment run `setup_wsl.sh` to install the Linux build dependencies.
 When starting the GUI from Windows, the node will launch via `launch_alyncoin_wsl.vbs`.

 5. **Launch the GUI**
     Run the wallet and miner interface with: